fujifish/node-proxying-agent/README.md

 Node HTTP/HTTPS Forward Proxy Agent
 ===

-This a Node http agent capable of forward proxying HTTP/HTTPS requests.
+This is a node http agent capable of forward proxying HTTP/HTTPS requests.

 It supports the following:
 * Connect to a proxy with either HTTP or HTTPS